Rascal Flatts: 2012–2013: Changed

 Rascal Flatts' eighth studio album, Changed, was released on April 3, 2012.
 It was produced by Dann Huff and Rascal Flatts.
-The first single from that album, "Banjo", became their twelfth number one on the country charts.
-The second single off the album, "Come Wake Me Up", reached #4 on the Country Airplay chart.
-The third single from the album was its title track, which peaked at #20 on the Airplay chart.
+The first single from that album, "Banjo", became their 12th number-one on the country charts.
+The second single off the album, "Come Wake Me Up", reached number four on the Country Airplay chart.
+The third single from the album was its title track, which peaked at number 20 on the Airplay chart.

 Rascal Flatts received the 2,480th star in the category of recording of the Hollywood Walk of Fame on September 17, 2012.
 The star is located in front of the Sergeant Supply Store at 6664 Hollywood Boulevard.
-They became the second country artist with Oklahoma ties to receive a star on the Hollywood Walk of Fame that month after Vince Gill received his star the previous week.
+As country artists with Oklahoma ties, they were second to receive a star on the Hollywood Walk of Fame that month after Oklahoman Vince Gill received his star the previous week.

 On November 19, Rascal Flatts released a DVD, All Access & Uncovered: The Making of Changed and Beyond, inviting the public into their inner circle.
 The DVD project revealed a more intimate side of the trio's lives during the making of Changed.
 The project made a one-night-only debut in movie theaters across the country in conjunction with the album release earlier that year, with the band celebrating with fans at the AMC Theater in New York City's Times Square.
 On November 20, the band made a guest appearance on NBC's The Voice to promote their new DVD.
 They performed "Changed" with Cody Belew and Cassadee Pope, contestants from the show.

 In December 2012, Rascal Flatts and Nashville actress Hayden Panettiere hosted the third annual 2012 CMT Artists of the Year to honor the top country acts of the year.
 Rascal Flatts also hosted The 14th Annual A Home for the Holidays with Rascal Flatts.
 The show earned a 4.91(million) rating.
 Rascal Flatts and Journey headlined the Super Bowl XLVII CMT Crossroads concert at the New Orleans Sugar Mill on February 2, 2013.
 This marked the second collaboration for Rascal Flatts and Journey.
 In June 2012, Rascal Flatts closed the CMT Music Awards by inviting Journey to perform their hit "Don't Stop Believin'" with them on stage.
 Rascal Flatts was nominated for International Artist of the Year and International Music Video of the Year (for "Banjo" and "Come Wake Me Up") at the 2013 CMC Music Awards.